Producer Joey Sturgis has recently added Finality to his collection of signature audio plugins.

 So what do I think?

-I’ve used Finality on single tracks and mix busses with various material, and I think it sounds really good.
+I’ve used Finality on single tracks and mix buses with various material, and I think it sounds really good.
 I was impressed with how hard I could push the limiter before it started to sound “bad”.

 Because the plugin doesn’t have a whole lot of controls, it’s quick and easy to dial in a nice sound.
 On some material I really enjoyed the saturation I got with the color button.
 The aggro mode works well on drums and percussive sounds.
 I preferred the hard mode for pretty much everything I tried, ymmv.
 The highpass filter sidechain is helpful when you have a lot of bass, and the auto gain worked like a charm most the time.